 Pioneer NEX album art

-Most modern in-car audio systems can play music files just like any other smartphone or computer via a car audio interface.
+Most modern in-car entertainment systems can play music files just like any other smartphone or computer via a car audio interface.
 These articles show how to use bliss to organise music for car audio systems.

 Pioneer NEX devices have large screens to show album artwork; here's how to fix your artwork so it displays.Read More